pjotr-iljukov/mobile-application/README.md

 If you make updates to native code you should run command : `ionic cap sync`

-Command: `ionic cap open ios` - will open native iOS project in XCode
+Command: `ionic cap open ios` - will open native iOS project in XCode (XCode needs to be installed)</br>
-Command: `ionic cap open android` - will open native iOS project in Android Studio
+Command: `ionic cap open android` - will open native iOS project in Android Studio (Android Studio needs to be installed)